Maguxo/Type-Speed-Program/README.md

 <body>
 <h1>Feature</h1>
 <h6>
-    1)Help you to be more agile when writing.
+    1) Help you to be more agile when writing.
 </h6>
 <h6>
-    2)Timer.
+    2) Timer.
 </h6>
 <h6>
-    3)Fast write sentences.
+    3) Fast write sentences.
 </h6>
 </body>
 </html>